SCK-PBL-1 Payload Platform · Full Build Guide

 SPI MicroSD Card Adapter Important: Use an adapter with 5V power input and 3.3V logic (level-shifted).
 Connect VCC to Pico VBUS (5V), not 3.3V.
 Amazon →

-MicroSD Card Format as FAT32 before use.
-8GB or larger recommended.
+MicroSD Card 32GB Format as FAT32 before use.
 Any retailer

 USB to Serial FTDI Adapter 3.3V TTL.
 Used to connect board 0001 to your Windows PC.
-Included with Explorer Dev Kit.
 Amazon →

 Wiring Guide

-All three devices share the Pico's SPI0 bus with separate chip select pins.
-Follow this diagram exactly — pin assignment matters.
+All SPI devices share the Pico's SPI0 bus with separate chip select pins.
+GPS and altimeter use separate I2C and UART buses.
+Follow this exactly — pin assignment matters.

 Board 0004 → Pico